ethereum-optimism/stack-docs/src/docs/understand/explainer.md

     :::

-3. Superchain RPC endpoint — creating a single RPC endpoint where users can send their Superchain transactions regardless of which OP Chain they are intended to enables users to avoid constantly switching their network.
+3. Superchain RPC endpoint — creating a single RPC endpoint where users can send their Superchain transactions regardless of which OP Chain they are intended to enable users to avoid constantly switching their network.

 With robust multi-chain dApp frameworks, it may become as easy to deploy cross-chain dApps as it is to deploy dApps which target a single chain.